Insprill/robot-insprill/docs/configuration/forms.md

 When a channel id is set in a form specified in your [config](index.md), it is considered a Form channel by the bot.
 Any messages sent by members without the message manage permission will be automatically deleted.

-Through the `/post` command, users can post a submission to either the current channel, or the channel specified by the `target` parameter.
-Afterwards, a modal will popup for the user.
-After filling in required fields, a message will be sent, accompanied by the abandon button and, if completable, the complete button.
-These two button components can be used by either the user, or another user with the message manage [permission](../discord/perms.md).
+Through the `/post` command, users can post a submission to either the current channel or the channel specified by the `target` parameter—afterward, a modal will popup for the user.
+After filling in the required fields, a message will be sent, accompanied by the abandon button and, if completable, the complete button.
+These two button components can be used by either the user or another user with the message manage permission.

 ## Configuration